-Hosting companies have large rooms containing many servers.
+So hosting companies have large rooms containing many servers.
 These servers consume a considerable amount of power and heat up quickly.
-So, in addition to power costs, the process of preventing servers from overheating is expensive.
+As well as and in addition to power costs, the process of preventing servers from overheating is expensive.
 You might be wondering how this affects you and what you can do about it.
 Green hosting may be able to provide some of these answers.

 If you want a cost efficient and dependable hosting service, you might consider green hosting.